wp-plugins/mmww/readme.txt

  = 0.9.4 =

  1. Add support for file ratings set by Windows Explorer and media player.

+ = 1.0.0 =

+Add a PDF filter to the media manager.

+Add the reread-metadata function to the media manager.

+Add better metadata string templates.
+You can use parentheses to delimit optional parts of a metadata template string.
+For example, not all media files contain {copyright} metadata.
+If you put this into your metadata template string, it will omit the whole copyright clause if there's no {copyright}.

+      (Copyright &copy; {copyright} )

+The parentheses denote the whole clause as optional, and omitted if the metadata isn't available.
+Similarly, you can create a URL that will display a map, but only if latitude and longitude are available, like this:

+     (<A href="https://maps.google.com/?ll={latitude},{longitude}&z=18" target="_blank">Map {title}</A>)

 == Upgrade Notice ==

+= 1.0.0 =

 = 0.9.3 =
 Add support for the new Media Library popups in WordPress 3.5 and above.
 Add PNG support.